SeriousOldMan/Simulator-Controller/Docs/Setup Workbench.md

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Telemetry%20Suspension%20Inspector%202.JPG)

+Specialized graphs for suspension movement (deflection), velocity, acceleration and also the distribution of highspeed vs. lowspeed dampening are available and you can focus on any wheel, if required.
+Very useful is the fuunction to zoom in on the currently selected track position in the main telemetry window.

 #### Choosing the telemetry provider

 The Telemetry Viewer supports two different sources for telemetry data.
 One, which is the default, is integrated into Simulator Controller and will provide telemetry data after a learning phase of two to three laps.
 The other one uses a connection to ["Second Monitor"](https://gitlab.com/winzarten/SecondMonitor), a tool developed by @winzarten.
 You can choose, which telemetry provider to use by clicking on the button with the "Connect" icon in the upper right corner of the Telemetry Viewer window.
 If you choose "Second Monitor" here, make sure that this application is running while you are out on the track.